sras/elminator/README.md

 # Elminator

-Generate Elm type definitions and json encoders/decoders from Haskell source.
+Generate Elm type definitions and JSON encoders/decoders from Haskell source.

-1. Supports generation of polymorphic types in Elm including types with phantom type variables.
+1. Supports generation of polymorphic types (as well as concrete ones) in Elm from possibly polymorphic Haskell types, including types with phantom type variables.
 2. Supports generation of direct and indirect recursive types as long as the recursive types are not polymorphic.
 3. Generates code that does not depend on external Elm libraries.
 4. Does not have limits on the number of fields that the constructors of your type can have.
-5. Supports json encoding options exported by the Aeson library comprehensively.
+5. Supports JSON encoding options exported by the Aeson library comprehensively.
 6. Supports generation of code that depend on user defined types and encoders/decoders in Elm.

 ### How to use?

 To generate Elm code for a Haskell type, the Haskell type needs to have an instance of the `ToHType` type class.
-This can be automatically derivied, provided all your constructor field types have `ToHType` instances.
+This can be automatically derived, provided all your constructor field types have `ToHType` instances.
 A sample can be seen below.
 Please note that language extensions `DeriveGeneric` and `DeriveAnyClass` should be enabled to make this work.

 ```haskell
 {-# Language DeriveGeneric #-}